-True or False: PII/PHI was accessible or potentially acquired, but it is unknown if it was accessed, viewed or exfiltrated. (e.g. incorrectly set access privileges) Was each recipient authorized to receive the PII/PHI? (e.g. intended recipient of unencrypted email)

-3. Were all recipients contacted to help with mitigation?
-If not, explain below.

-4. Does each recipient have a relationship to the affected individual, such that they are likely to act in the individual's best interest? (e.g. family, friend, caregiver)

-5. Are the unauthorized recipients trusted individuals with professional or legal obligations to protect the privacy and security of the disclosed PII/PHI? (e.g. staff of a HIPAA covered entity, or licensed professional, such as an attorney or CPA)

-6. Did the unauthorized recipients contact your agency to report the receipt of the PII/PHI?

-7. Has any unauthorized recipient conducted themselves in a manner that would indicate a lack of trustworthiness?

-8. Has any unauthorized recipient used the PII/PHI in any malicious act, or other manner that would benefit the recipient?

-9. Has each unauthorized recipient fully cooperated with mitigation requests by returning, securing or destroying documents with PII/PHI?

-10. Does any unauthorized recipient have the know-how or resources to re-identify affected individual(s) if only indirect identifiers were disclosed?

-11. Did any recipient unintentionally, further disclose the PII/PHI to unauthorized individuals?
+- 1. True or False: It's not known if PII/PHI was accessed, viewed, or exfiltrated; but PII/PHI was accessible or potentially acquired. (e.g. incorrectly set access privileges) - 2.
+Was each recipient authorized to receive the PII/PHI? (e.g. intended recipient of unencrypted email) - 3.
+Were all recipients contacted to help with mitigation?
+If not, explain below. - 4.
+Does each recipient have a relationship to the affected individual, such that they are likely to act in the individual's best interest? (e.g. family, friend, caregiver) - 5.
+Are the unauthorized recipients trusted individuals with professional or legal obligations to protect the privacy and security of the disclosed PII/PHI? (e.g. staff of a HIPAA covered entity, or licensed professional, such as an attorney or CPA) - 6.
+Did the unauthorized recipients contact your agency to report the receipt of the PII/PHI? - 7.
+Has any unauthorized recipient conducted themselves in a manner that would indicate a lack of trustworthiness? - 8.
+Has any unauthorized recipient used the PII/PHI in any malicious act, or other manner that would benefit the recipient? - 9.
+Has each unauthorized recipient fully cooperated with mitigation requests by returning, securing or destroying documents with PII/PHI? - 10.
+Does any unauthorized recipient have the know-how or resources to re-identify affected individual(s) if only indirect identifiers were disclosed? - 11.
+Did any recipient unintentionally, further disclose the PII/PHI to unauthorized individuals?
 If yes, incorporate the additional disclosure and mitigation efforts in all applicable questions.

-Section 2 - Only applicable when recipients are SOWV workforce members (incl. contractors, vendors):
+Section 2 - (Only applicable when recipients ar re SOWV workforce members (inc l contractors vendors) OCCUPII Z william recipients ar C CCVVV VVCINICICC i.
+Cominacions, v Ci i a Ci 3 i

-12. Is there a signed executive branch confidentiality agreement on file for each unauthorized recipient?
-Or...13. ...If any unauthorized recipients are a contract worker, employed by a vendor, or a business partner are they trusted individuals with a contractual or legal obligation to protect the privacy and security of the disclosed PII/PHI?

-14. Does Factor 2 support a low risk of compromise and harm?
+- 12. Is there a signed executive branch confidentiality agreement on file for each unauthorized recipient?
+Or... - 13. ...If any unauthorized recipients are a contract worker, employed by a vendor, or a business partner are they trusted individuals with a contractual or legal obligation to protect the privacy and security of the disclosed PII/PHI? - 14.
+Does Factor 2 support a low risk of compromise and harm?
 (To answer 3.7.14, only consider the nature or characteristics of the recipients.
 Do not consider any of the other factors.)

-3.8 Factor 3: Extent of the Acquisition or Viewing:
+3.8 Factor 3: Extent of the Acquisition or View

-1. Was this an intentional act done for personal gain or malicious harm?

-2. Was PII/PHI confirmed to have been acquired?
-Or...

-3. ...Was PII/PHI potentially heard, viewed or acquired?
+- 1. Was this an intentional act done for personal gain or malicious harm? - 2.
+Was PII/PHI confirmed to have been acquired?
+Or... - 3. ...
+Was PII/PHI potentially heard, viewed or acquired?
 If yes, please explain below.